tryolabs/fashion-assistant/blogpost/blog.md

 # ****Building a smart shopping assistant with DeepLake and LlamaIndex****

-*Diego Kiedanski, AI Solutions Architect at Tryolabs, and Lucas Micol, Lead Machine Learning Engineer at Tryolabs, authored the following blog post.*
+*Diego Kiedanski, Principal AI Consultant, and Lucas Micol, Lead Machine Learning Engineer at Tryolabs, authored the following blog post.*

 In the ever-expanding landscape of artificial intelligence, vector databases stand as the unsung heroes, forming the foundation upon which many AI applications are built.
 These powerful databases provide the capacity to store and retrieve complex, high-dimensional data, enabling functionalities like Retrieval Augmented Generation (RAG) and sophisticated recommendation systems.